epfl-lasa/SAHR_bifurcation/README.md

-This package contains MATLAB and c++ code (packaged in a ROS node) for the project on:
+This package contains MATLAB and c++ code (packaged in a ROS node for KUKA LWR and in Yarp for simulations on iCub) for the project on:

 ## "Learning Dynamical Systems With Bifurcations"

+Please refer to the PDF in paper/DS_formulation.pdf for the formulation of the dynamical system and the optimization.

 To view an example and test the MATLAB algorithm, you can use the livescript "demo.mlx" in the MATLAB folder.